Nutrena® SafeChoice® expands with new products, showing what 'more' means for horse owners

 - SafeChoice Mare & Foal Textured is specially designed for pregnant or lactating mares, weanlings and yearlings, and provides controlled starch levels in a textured formula.

-The additions to the SafeChoice family of feeds provide owners more options for their horses with more benefits, including textured feed form options with controlled starch levels, superior amino-acid levels for topline improvement, and digestive based on each type of horses.
+The additions to the SafeChoice family of feeds provide owners more options for their horses with more benefits, including textured feed form options with controlled starch levels, superior amino-acid levels for topline improvement, and digestive support based on each type of horse.

 "Our SafeChoice feeds continue to meet the unique nutritional needs of horses," said Russell Mueller, U.S. retail equine marketing manager for Cargill.
 "With SafeChoice, horse owners have more choice to tailor their feed programs and give their horses a feed with superior taste."